Car seat safety

 Is it okay to buy a used car seat?

-You shouldn’t buy a used car seat because it may have been in a collision.
+You shouldn’t buy a used car seat because it may have been in a collision and the damage may not be visible.
+The model may also be past the expiry date or been replaced with a newer, safer model.

 When should I replace my child seat?

-- Never use a car seat that has been in a car crash, even a minor one.
+- Always replace a car seat that has been in a car crash, even a minor one.

 Are there any other safety tips?